Ending International Space Station Funding Is a Huge Mistake

 ” ratio=”landscape” credit=”” crediturl=””]

 The first ISS components were constructed and launched into orbit in 1998, and the ISS has become one of the largest man-made structures that humans have placed in space.
-Since its creation, the ISS has become a major hub for conducting both government and commercial experiments in microgravity, as well as testing out how the human body responds to weightlessness.
+Since its creation, the ISS has become a major hub for conducting both government and commercial experiments in microgravity, alongside testing out how the human body responds to weightlessness.

 Besides the ISS’ tremendous scientific achievement, it has significantly advanced the understanding of how one can live and work in space.
 The ISS is also considered a cornerstone of political and international diplomatic relations.